 Or you can even have the description in the middle of two pieces of dialogue:

 “Oh my God, what happened in here?”
 Alicia had just come through the doorway and stood frozen in her tracks.
 Her expression was a mask of horror.
 “It looks like a tornado hit!”

 Basically, you can put this descriptive “tag” anywhere you want in relation to the dialogue: before, after, or in the middle.
 As long as there’s something to demonstrate who’s speaking, as well as to what or whom they’re referring, that’s all you need.

-Dialogue tags (and other words for "said") are a vital tool, and one that every writer should know how to use correctly.
+Dialogue tags are a vital tool that every writer should know how to use correctly.
 Hopefully, this post has helped you understand how to use tags to clarify who’s speaking, as well as how to avoid distracting from what’s being said.
 Remember, the dialogue is the crown jewel here — but the tag is the solid pedestal that keeps it from falling. 💪